fusebit/everyauth-express/README.md

 Both the CLI and express middleware similarly locate credentials, in priority order:

 1. Command line options to the CLI or programmatically in code.
-2. Base64-encoded JSON in the `EVERYAUTH_ACCOUNT_JSON` environment variable.
+2. JSON in the `EVERYAUTH_ACCOUNT_JSON` environment variable.
 3. The `EVERYAUTH_ACCOUNT_PATH` environment variable points to the `settings.json` file in a directory.
 4. The `settings.json` file in the `.fusebit` subdirectory of the current or closest parent directory.

 ## Identity mapping

 One of the features of EveryAuth is the durable and secure storage of your users' _identities_.
-You can retrieve those identities using _tags_ representing concepts native to your app, for example, a user ID, a project ID, or a tenant ID.
+You can retrieve those identities using _tags_ representing concepts native to your app.
+For example, a user ID, a project ID, or a tenant ID.

 To enable looking up identities using tags, you must first associate a tag with an identity.
 Fusebit defines two types of commonly used tags: _fusebit.userId_, and _fusebit.tenantId_.
 You can associate an identity with those tags as part of the EveryAuth middleware configuration: